Announcing: Klaviyo's New Visual Flow Builder

-To review the analytics for a given flow email, click anywhere within the Analytics (Last 30 Days) snapshot to the right of the email.
+To review the complete analytics for a given flow email, click the View all Analytics option in the lefthand panel.

 In the Overview tab, you will be able to view all relevant metrics around your email's performance.
 You can adjust the timeframe of the report, and also adjust the conversion metric reported.

 The number of emails that hard bounced (i.e. couldn't be delivered by us)